$\delta$-Forms on Lubin--Tate Space: Tropical Spaces

 Here, $\ker(N_τ\to N_{f(τ)}) = \ker(N_σ \to N_{\ob{σ}})$ for all occurring $σ$ because of our dimension assumptions and the above sum is understood as fiber weight for $f$ on $τ$.
 In case \eqref{eq:fiber_weight_summed} is independent of $\ob{σ}$, then we denote this weight by $(μ/ν)_τ$ or simply $μ/ν$.

 One checks that the above condition is independent of the choice of $\mcX$ and $\mcY$.
-In fact, it only depends on $(X,µ)$ and $(Y,ν)$ up to pwl isomorphism.
+In fact, it depends only on $(X,µ)$ and $(Y,ν)$ up to pwl isomorphism.
 We may hence extend it to maps $f:X \to Y$ of general weighted pwl spaces $(X,µ)$ and $(Y,ν)$.
-More precisely, we say that $f$ admits \emph{well-defined fiber weights} if $\dim f^{-1}(y) \leq n-m$ for all $y\in Y$ and if for every $x\in X$ the above condition holds on polyhedral open neighborhoods of $x$ and $f(x)$. \end{defn}
+More precisely, we say that $f$ admits \emph{well defined fiber weights} if $\dim f^{-1}(y) \leq n-m$ for all $y\in Y$ and if for every $x\in X$ the above condition holds on polyhedral open neighborhoods of $x$ and $f(x)$. \end{defn}

 \begin{ex} \begin{enumerate}[wide, labelindent=0pt, labelwidth=!, label=(\arabic*), topsep=4pt, itemsep=4pt] \item Assume that $\dim X = \dim Y$.
 A map of weighted pwl spaces $f:(X,µ)\to (Y,ν)$ is said to be \emph{generically of degree $λ \in \mbR_{\geq 0}$} if $f_*[X,µ] = λ [Y,ν]$ and we write $\deg f = λ$ in this case.
 (This is the usual concept of degree in tropical geometry, cf. \cite{ST}*{(1.2)}.
 Note that the definition does not imply fibers to be $0$-dimensional.
 In fact, if all fibers of $f$ are positive dimensional, then $f$ is generically of degree $0$ by definition.)
-With this terminology, $f$ has well-defined fiber weights if and only if all its fibers are $0$-dimensional or empty and if for each $x\in X$, the induced map of weighted polyhedral fans $f_x:X_x→Y_{f(x)}$ is generically of some degree $\deg_x(f)$.
+With this terminology, $f$ has well defined fiber weights if and only if all its fibers are $0$-dimensional or empty and if for each $x\in X$, the induced map of weighted polyhedral fans $f_x:X_x→Y_{f(x)}$ is generically of some degree $\deg_x(f)$.
 In case $X$ and $Y$ are $1$-dimensional, this coincides with the definition of harmonic maps of metrized graphs in \cite{ABBR}*{Def.
 2.6}.

 \item Consider $\mbR^2$ with coordinates $x_1,x_2$ and the following map of pwl spaces of dimension $1$,